hmchen47/DataScience/Stats/ProbStatsPython/02-Sets.md

   + example: $A = [0, 2], B = [1, 4] \text{ s.t. } A \times B = \{(x, y) = x \in [0, 2], y \in [1.
 4]\}$

 + Discrete sets
-  + similar to Cartesian product in continuous sets but simiplier
+  + similar to Cartesian product in continuous sets but simplier
   + example

     \[\begin{align*}